UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

         ( right-unit-law-right-whisker-identification-Ω² β)))
     ＝ ( right-whisker-identification β refl) ∙
       ( left-whisker-identification refl α)
-    by ( path-swap-nat-left-whisker-identification α β)
+    by ( commutative-left-whisker-right-whisker-identification α β)
     ＝ β ∙ α
     by ( horizontal-concat-Id²
       ( right-unit-law-right-whisker-identification-Ω² β)